 Additionally, a privacy policy must also address how data will be stored and how long it will be kept.
 We are living in a time when many people have been affected by data breaches, and users are becoming increasingly conscious of how their information is handled.
 A privacy policy ensures that users have the necessary information to make informed decisions about who they share their data with.
 It’s essential to uphold these rights by ensuring your privacy policy covers these key elements.

-User Rights And Access To Data
+User Rights And Access To Their Data

-According to New Zealand privacy laws, users have the right to request access to their personal data.
+Under New Zealand privacy laws, users have the right to request access to their personal data.
 Your privacy policy must include information on how users can contact your business to access their data, as well as outline any other rights they have regarding the handling of their personal information.

 Consent And Opt-Out Mechanisms